AmyNwoke/fundme-project/README.md

 LIBRARIES AND FRAMEWORKS:
 **JavaFX**: Used for the application's UI, enabling interactive forms, tables, and alerts.
 **Jakarta Mail**: Manages email notifications for group funding activities.
-**File I/O (java.io):** Saves and retrieves user, group, and contribution data from CSV files.
+**JDBC:** Saves and retrieves user, group, and contribution data from  Postgres SQL database.
 **Java Streams and Lambda Expressions**: Used for streamlined data processing, like filtering and transforming data collections.

 KEY CONCEPTS AND CODING TOPICS EMPLOYED:
 **OOP Principles**: Encapsulation, inheritance, and abstraction are applied to organize the project into manageable classes (e.g., User, Group, GroupManager).
 **Singleton Design Pattern:** Ensures only one instance of GroupManager exists, which centralizes data handling.
 **SOLID Principles:** The Single Responsibility and Dependency Inversion principles are applied to separate responsibilities among classes and improve modularity.
-**Functional Programming:** Utilizes Java streams, lambdas, and method references for efficient data filtering and transformation.
+**Functional Programming:** Utilizes Java streams, lambdas, and method references for efficient data filtering and transformation
-**Error Handling**: Catches and handles IO and format errors during file read/write operations, and provides user feedback on incorrect inputs.
 ****JUnit Test****: Tested some of the methods like writing and reading from file